betaglot/betaglot/docs/dev/StyleGuide.md

 ### Moto.Purpose

-The purpose is usually affect other BetaElements
+The purpose is usually affect other BetaTaxons

 ### Moto.AnteMoto